hannahdesmond/mastery-curriculum/chapter4/README.md

 ## More complex conditional procedures

-So far, we've seen conditionals that contain the simplest possible procedures: `return` a value depending on the truthiness or falsiness of some _condition_.
+So far, we've seen conditionals that contain the simplest possible conditional procedures: `return` a value depending on the truthiness or falsiness of some condition.

 In the last example above, we saw that these conditional procedures could be statements, too: